googleapis/google-cloud-dotnet/docs/root/faq.md

 ## How can I use non-default credentials for gRPC-based APIs?

-One option - and an option that has worked for these APIs since the start - is to create your own channel based on gRPC channel credentials, and pass that to the `Create` method.

-However, the libraries now implement a *client builder* pattern to make life considerably simpler when you wish to specify different credentials or a different API endpoint.
+The libraries implement a *client builder* pattern to make life considerably simpler when you wish to specify different credentials or a different API endpoint.